 An F/A-18F configured as an initial EA-18G prototype performed its first flight in that configuration in November 2003.
 The first true prototype performed its initial flight in the summer of 2006.
 The first production Growler was delivered to the Navy in the spring of 2008, with the type reaching initial operational capability in September 2009 and initial operational deployment in early 2011.
 The first operational use of the EA-18G was in support of the NATO intervention in the Libyan revolution in 2011.
 The Navy was pleased that only one systems operator was required to do the job in a combat scenario.

-The plan is to obtain one squadron of five Growlers on each of the Navy's carriers, with a total acquisition of 114 Growlers to be completed in 2013, in addition to the 515 Super Hornets being obtained.
-Boeing is pushing the EA-18G for export sales as well in a "Growler Lite" configuration, the main "detuning" being deletion of the AN/ALQ-99 from the operational kit.BACK_TO_TOP
+The plan is to obtain one squadron of five Growlers on each of the Navy's carriers, with a total acquisition of 160 Growlers, in addition to the 568 Super Hornets being obtained.
+Boeing is pushing the EA-18G for export sales -- as well as in a "Growler Lite" configuration, the main "detuning" being deletion of the AN/ALQ-99 from the operational kit.BACK_TO_TOP

-* The first foreign sale for the Super Hornet was a buy of 24 machines by Australia in 2007, with first deliveries taking place in the spring of 2010 and final delivery in late 2011.
-Australia, as mentioned, is a Hornet I operator, and with the retirement of Australia's General Dynamics F-111 strike aircraft, there was a need to acquire a replacement long range combat aircraft.
-The Super Bug doesn't have the range of the F-111, but it has substantially more range than the Hornet I, and the fact that the Super Hornet makes a pretty good tanker should help fill the gap.
+* The first foreign sale for the Super Hornet was a buy of 24 machines by Australia in 2007, with initial deliveries taking place in the spring of 2010 and final delivery in late 2011.
+Australia, as mentioned, is a legacy Hornet operator, and with the retirement of Australia's General Dynamics F-111 strike aircraft, there was a need to acquire a replacement long-range combat aircraft.
+The Super Bug doesn't have the range of the F-111, but it has substantially more range than the legacy Hornet, and the fact that the Super Hornet makes a pretty good tanker should help fill the gap.
+Aussie Super Bugs quickly saw action, participating in strikes on Islamic State insurgents from 2014 -- being pulled out in late 2017, after Islamic State had been driven from Iraq.

-Although the Super Bug was obtained as an "interim solution" pending the later acquisition of the Lockheed Martin F-35 Joint Strike Fighter, on evaluating the Super Hornet following initial delivery, the Australians were extremely impressed with its capabilities, particularly the AN/APG-79 AESA and the ATFLIR pod.
-12 Aussie Super Bugs were wired to be fitted up to Growler Lite ECM configuration, with the Australians committing to that upgrade in 2012, with introduction to Aussie service for 2018.
+Although the Super Bug was obtained as an "interim solution" pending the later acquisition of the F-35 JSF, on evaluating the Super Hornet the Australians were extremely impressed with its capabilities, particularly the AN/APG-79 AESA and the ATFLIR pod.
+12 Aussie Super Bugs were wired to be fitted up to Growler Lite ECM configuration, with the Australians committing to that upgrade in 2012 -- though the upgrade was canceled the next year, the Aussies preferring to buy a dozen new-built Growlers instead, carrying the AN/ALQ-99 jammer pod.

 * The Super Hornet has been a thoroughly abused aircraft, with its critics sparing little in their attacks, and its defenders calling the critics liars.
 Its murky origins are not inspirational, and even its defenders admit it lacks an edge in speed and agility.

 However, it is worth asking if that edge makes a big difference.
 The second-generation Harrier II VTOL strike fighter is distinctly slower than the first-generation Harrier I, but the Harrier II is a far more capable aircraft, with greater load and range, as well as much more sophisticated avionics.
 Nobody makes much fuss about its degraded performance -- though admittedly the Harrier II is regarded strictly as a strike aircraft.
-The Super Hornet has much the same set of advantages over the Hornet I, and can carry an awesome range of weaponry.
-In the era of advanced AAMs that really work, its defects as a dogfighter may not count for much.
+The Super Hornet has much the same set of advantages over the legacy Hornet, and can carry an awesome range of weaponry.
+In the era of lethally advanced AAMs and long-range sensor systems, its defects as a dogfighter may not count for much.

 * The following table summarizes Hornet production and users, with each entry listing the variant, new-build quantities, user, and an optional comment: